What is the Opportunity Fund?

 It is impossible to say.
 The fund will grow over time based on several factors, including how much money is deposited and how well the investments perform.
 However, it will be a permanent fund of the State and will provide value to Oregonians for generations, from the first year and long after the bonds are fully repaid.

 Voters will decide in November 2014 whether to modify the state constitution to create a dedicated and protected Opportunity Fund, and to allow a new use for state-backed debt to create it.

 Which agency will manage the program?

 There are several existing agencies that may be suited to administer the program, including the Oregon Student Assistance Commission, the Higher Education Coordinating Commission, and the Oregon Education Investment Board.
-The State Treasury will not ask to administer the program.
+The State Treasury will not administer the program.

 No. These bond proceeds would create a capital asset: a permanent fund in the form of a Student Opportunity Fund.
 To ensure that the fund is permanent (and not raided for operating costs) the fund would be constitutionally-locked.
 Only the earnings (and not the corpus) would be drawn upon.

 Why use State resources?
 Isn’t this just a personal finance problem for students?